top of page

 When and What

-School of Community meetings are usually every Thursday evening at 8.00pm in St Edward's cloister.
+School of Community meetings are on Thursday evening at 8.00pm in St Edward's cloister (no meetings during school holidays).
+We'll have a conversation about a topic circulated via email.

 Other meetings.
 During the year we have also other meetings and initiatives (family friendly holidays, day trips, retreats).